-You'll also have the opportunity to choose up to four colleges, universities, or scholarship programs to receive your scores for free on your answer sheet.
+You'll also have the opportunity when you take the SAT to choose up to 4 colleges, universities, or scholarship programs to receive your scores for free on your answer sheet.
 (Sending scores to additional colleges, universities, or scholarship programs can be requested for a fee online.)

-The report you receive and the reports received by colleges and your high school contain total and section scores that have been converted to the College Board's 400-1600-point scale for all SAT Program tests.
-(See How the SAT Is Scored for more information.)
+The report you receive and the reports received by colleges and your high school contain total and section scores that have been converted to College Board's 400-1600-point scale for all SAT Program tests.
+(See How the SAT Is Scored on page 6 for more information.)

-Score Reporting
+Score Reports

-The online score report gives you the meaning behind your numbers by providing a summary of how you did on each section, including how many answers you got right, got wrong, or omitted.
+The online score report gives you the meaning behind your numbers by providing a summary of how you did on each section.
 You can access your online score report through your College Board account.
-The report offers insight into your strengths and weaknesses by showing your results grouped by content area and level of difficulty.
+(If you can't access your online score report, your school can print a copy for you.)
 The SAT online score report contains: